Richl-lab/recognize-unusual-logins/README.md

   <h3 align="center">FindMaliciousEvents</h3>

   <p align="center">
-    This tool is used to find anomalies or suspicious login events especially to detect lateral movement.
+    This tool is used to find anomalies or suspicious login events, especially to detect lateral movement.
     <br />
     <a href="https://github.com/Richl-lab/recognize-unusual-logins/blob/main/README.md"><strong>Explore the docs »</strong></a>
     <br />